-I took a bus trip with GoodTime Getaways in Vero Beach, Florida to visit Orlando’s Disney hotels for a holiday decorations tour.
+I took a bus trip with Goodtime Getaways in Vero Beach, Florida to visit Orlando’s Disney hotels for a holiday decorations tour.
 The hotel lobbies were dressed in their best Christmas attire.
-The tour cost $71 per person and included transportation to visit hotels and Celebration for their holiday festivities.
-Lunch at the Rain Forest Cafe at Disney Springs, formerly Downtown Disney, was included as well.
+The cost was $71 per person, which included transportation to the hotels and to Celebration, Florida for their holiday festivities.
+Lunch at the Rain Forest Cafe at Disney Springs, formerly Downtown Disney, was included.
 It was quite a fun holiday decorations tour that really kicked-off the season.

-Our first stop was to Disney’s Grand Floridian Resort & Spa where we were given an hour to explore the stunning array of holiday favorites.
-It rained so we did not get to explore much outdoors; however, the inside was decorated with gorgeous Victorian charm.
-Grand Floridian feature a life-sized gingerbread house consisting of 1,050# of honey, 600# of powdered sugar, 800# of flour, 700# of chocolate, and more!
+We began our Goodtime Getaways holiday decorations tour at Disney’s Grand Floridian Resort & Spa.
+We were given an hour to explore their stunning array of holiday decor.
+It rained so we did not get to explore much outside of the resort; however, the inside was abuzz with Victorian charm.
+The Grand Floridian Resort features a life-sized gingerbread house that consisted of 1,050 pounds of honey, 600 pounds of powdered sugar, 800 pounds of flour, 700 pounds of chocolate, and more!
 I had just watched the preparation of the gingerbread house on a TV show the night before my visit.
-Children dressed as Disney Princesses were in line at the Garden View Tea Room for their elegant afternoon tea party.
+Children dressed as Disney Princesses waited in line at the Garden View Tea Room for their elegant afternoon tea party.
 Everything was beautiful!

-Disney’s Wilderness Lodge was decorated in a rustic theme, with red & black bows, nature themed ornaments, and antlers.
-There are a total of nine giant Christmas trees and the one in the lobby was my favorite.
-The Wilderness Lodge has a cozy vibe and beautiful fireplaces; but I prefer the Victorian elegance of Grand Floridian comparatively speaking.
+Disney’s Wilderness Lodge was decorated in a rustic theme, with red & black bows, nature themed ornaments, and animal antlers.
+There are a total of nine giant Christmas trees.
+The tree in the lobby was my favorite.
+Wilderness Lodge had a cozy vibe and beautiful fireplaces; but still, I preferred the Victorian elegance of Grand Floridian.
 An hour was a bit too much considering the small smaller size of the Wilderness Lodge’s common areas.
-My friend, Dorothy, and I grabbed a chicken salad snack and drink while we were waiting.
+During our wait, my friend, Dorothy, and I grabbed a chicken salad snack and drink while we waited.

-Lunch was quite a debacle as Disney Springs was undergoing major construction.
-GoodTimes Getaways were not permitted to use the Disney loops since we were not on a Disney brand bus.
-Keep it mind it was pouring the rain and we literally traipsed a mile to get to the Rain Forest Cafe.
-Once at the restaurant, the Rain Forest Cafe staff did a great job serving our large group.
-Our food and service was commendable.
-Many of the bus tour participants were upset with GoodTime Getaways over the stress of the fiasco, but we continued the tour.
+Lunch was quite a debacle since Disney Springs was undergoing major construction.
+Because we were not a Disney bus, Goodtimes Getaways were not permitted to use the Disney bus loops.
+Keep it mind it poured the rain, so we literally traipsed a mile to get to the Rainforest Cafe at lunchtime.
+Once at the restaurant, the Rainforest Cafe staff did a great job serving our large group from a selection of five choices.
+The food and service were commendable.
+Many of the bus tour participants were upset with Goodtime Getaways over the stress of the fiasco, but we continued the tour.

 The third hotel was at the turn-of-the-century Atlantic City themed BoardWalk Inn.
 I had not been to this hotel before.
-The BoardWalk Inn was beautifully decorated with bold primary colored decorations and ornate garlands around the fireplace.
-A stand was in the hotel lobby sold cupcake style goodies in none other than a gingerbread cone.
+The BoardWalk Inn was beautifully decorated with bold primary colored decorations and the fireplace in the lobby held ornate garlands.
+A hotel lobby kiosk sold cupcake style goodies in none other than a gingerbread cone.
 They also featured other gingerbread items for sale.
-I took home a $20 gingerbread house kit for my daughter, which required adding your own icing.
+I took home a $20 gingerbread house kit for my daughter, which required your own icing.
 The pre-assembled house sold for $40.
-I enjoyed the ambiance and decor of this hotel a lot.
+I enjoyed the ambiance and decor of the BoardWalk Hotel a lot.

 Due to our delay at the Rain Forest Cafe, the group voted on whether or not to go to either another hotel or the town of Celebration, Florida.
-Though the majority voted for to see Celebration, when we arrived, they decided not to go after all.
-It was barely drizzling and definitely not a reason to cancel this big portion of our tour.
-I was disappointed that almost half our trip was cancelled, though the parts we did do had been enjoyable.
-It is worth noting that Good Times Getaways did nothing to reimburse us for our missed portion of the trip.
+Though the majority voted for to see Celebration, when we arrived, Goodtime Getaways decided not to go after all.
+It was barely drizzling; definitely not a reason to cancel this big portion of our tour.
+I was disappointed that almost half our trip was cancelled, though the parts we did had been enjoyable.
+It was worth noting that Goodtimes Getaways did nothing to reimburse us for our missed portion of the trip.

-Disney is packed this time of year and it seemed many other people enjoyed the Orlando hotels holiday decorations along with us.
-I hope to do a tour like this next year as well, only modified a bit, and visiting hotels outside of the Disney chain.
+Disney was packed at this time of year.
+It seemed many other people had the same idea and enjoyed the Orlando hotels holiday decorations along with us.
+I hope to do a modified tour like this happens again next year.
+I would also like to visit the Orlando hotels outside of the Disney chain.

 Disney Hotels Holiday Decorations Tour Gallery: